samim23/oscnet/README.md

 ## Examples

-See the `examples` directory for usage examples, including:
+See the `examples` directory for usage examples
-- Kuramoto oscillator networks
-- Coupled Van der Pol oscillators
-- MNIST classification with oscillatory neural networks
-- Single oscillator analysis